 Can I still get a buyout of my rent-stabilized apartment?

-When the law changed, tenants in rent-stabilized apartments got increased protections.
-It’s now much more difficult for a landlord to cycle a rent-stabilized unit out of the affordable housing program and turn it into a market rate apartment with a higher rent.
+Tenants in rent-stabilized apartments now have increased protections and it’s much more difficult for a landlord to cycle a rent-stabilized unit out of the affordable housing program and turn it into a market rate apartment with a higher rent.

-That means there are fewer buyouts, but there are situations in which landlords may be motivated to pay you a substantial sum for you to surrender your rent-stabilized lease, Wagner says.
+As a result, there are fewer buyouts, but there are still situations where landlords may be motivated to pay a substantial amount for you to surrender your rent-stabilized lease, Wagner says.

-Here are the scenarios in which a landlord may want to buy out your rent-stabilized lease.
+Here are five scenarios in which a landlord may want to buy out your rent-stabilized lease.

 If you vacate your apartment, however, your landlord will be able to raise the rent to the legal regulated rent for the next tenant and that’s why a landlord might be interested in buying out your lease.